A BIT MORE ABOUT SHALGO

 Stuff Happens and Life Goes On...

-Our goats are treated as our pets and are pampered with lots of love and attention.
-In addition to being fed Chaffhaye and a locally sourced non-GMO goat feed, our goat's diet is supplemented with copper, selenium, flax seed, vitamin E, and a herbal wormer.
-Our goats also enjoy free choice mineral and baking soda, as well as a supplement of kelp and flaxseed.
+Our goats are our pampered pets, spoiled with plenty of love and care.
+Their diet includes Chaffhaye and locally sourced, non-GMO goat feed, along with supplements like copper, selenium, flaxseed, vitamin E, and a gentle herbal wormer.
+They also have free access to minerals, baking soda, and flaxseed to keep them thriving.

-We also test our goats regularly for parasites and treat only when necessary (which is rare due to the herbal supplements).
-We feel that vaccinations are necessary and we do vaccinate our animals on regular schedule.
+We regularly test for parasites and treat only when necessary (which is rare, thanks to their herbal diet).
+Vaccinations are essential to us, so we keep our goats on a consistent schedule.

 Our goats are registered with the American Dairy Goat Association (ADGA) and there are other organizations/societies such as American Nigerian Dwarf Association (ANDDA) and American Goat Society that you can become a member of and register your goats with.
 I would recommend exploring at least ADGA and ANDDA for breed standards and history.